noroutine/noroutine.github.com/index.md

 We are in the cloud, but our hearts are in Munich, Germany

 ### How to reach us
-Send something at oleksiy at noroutine dot me to get in touch, and we'll come back to you
+Send something at info at noroutine dot me to get in touch, and we'll come back to you